cnp3/ebook/principles/reliability.rst

 Connecting two hosts
 ********************

-.. index:: electrical cable, optical fiber, multimode optical fiber, monomode optical fiber
+.. index:: electrical cable, optical fiber, multi-mode optical fiber, single-mode optical fiber

 .. warning::

-   This is an unpolished draft of the third edition of this ebook.
+   This is an unpolished draft of the third edition of this e-book.
 If you find any error or have suggestions to improve the text, please create an issue via https://github.com/CNP3/ebook/issues?milestone=1

 The first step when building a network, even a worldwide network such as the Internet, is to connect two hosts together.
 This is illustrated in the figure below.